 The division received its current structure and name in 2011, when the Milano graduate school was reunited with what was then called The New School for General Studies.
 Each of the five schools of NSPE has its own history and background in the larger institution: The Bachelor's Program for Adults and Transfer Students is the product of a decision by the university in the 1940s to offer a bachelor's degree program to adults and working people who could not attend college full-time.
 The School of Language Learning and Teaching combines a long-established continuing education foreign language curriculum with more recent programs to educate teachers of English as a foreign language.
 The School of Media Studies can trace its lineage back to 1926, when The New School offered probably the first college course in America devoted to the motion picture, and became an organized curriculum in 1975, when John Culkin brought his Center for Understanding Media here.
 The Milano School of International Affairs, Management, and Urban Policy evolved from the Center for New York City Affairs, established at The New School in 1964, which became a graduate school of public administration in 1975 and incorporated the Julian Studley Graduate Program in International Affairs in 2010.
-The School of Writing has its origin in Gorham Munson's groundbreaking writing workshop of 1931, with a direct line to our current innovative master's degree program and undergraduate and continuing education programs.
+The MFA Creative Writing Program has its origin in Gorham Munson's groundbreaking writing workshop of 1931, with a direct line to our current innovative master's degree program and undergraduate and continuing education programs.